yuvalmGS/gigaspaces-wiki-jekyll/sbp/web-service-pu.markdown

 - Space is collocated with the web service.
 - Example does not include HTTP Load balancer and Load balancer Agent.

-The example is based on the [sample|http://cxf.apache.org/docs/sample-projects.html] found within the CXF package under the {{\apache-cxf-2.4.0\samples\wsdl_first}} folder.
+The example is based on the [sample|http://cxf.apache.org/docs/sample-projects.html] found within the CXF package under the `\apache-cxf-2.4.0\samples\wsdl_first` folder.
 This sample shows how to build and call a web service using a given WSDL (also called Contract First).

 h1.
 What the Sample Web Service is Doing?
 The web service performs the following space operations:
-- Write a Customer object into the space - See the {{com.example.customerservice.server.CustomerServiceImpl.updateCustomer (Customer customer)}}.
+- Write a Customer object into the space - See the `com.example.customerservice.server.CustomerServiceImpl.updateCustomer (Customer customer)`.
-- Read Customer objects from the space - See the {{com.example.customerservice.server.CustomerServiceImpl.getCustomersByName (String name)}}.
+- Read Customer objects from the space - See the `com.example.customerservice.server.CustomerServiceImpl.getCustomersByName (String name)`.

 h1.
 Running the Web Service
 1. Download the [Web Service WAR file|^CustomerServicePort.war].